CharlesEwel/altsourcecodesample/AltSourceCodeSample/readme.md

 ## Instructions

 * Clone the repository
+* Navigate into the folder containing Program.exe via command line and execute >./program
+* (Note) Sometimes anti-virus software will prompt that it doesn't recognize our executable, and running as an administrator may be necessary
-* Open Program.cs in visual studio and run it
+* (Alternately) Open Program.cs in visual studio and run program.cs from there

 ## Contacts